zelisinho/anypoint-examples/adding-a-new-customer-to-workday-revenue-management/README.md

-#Adding a new customer to Workday Revenue Management Example
+#Adding a new customer to Workday Revenue Management

-The Workday Connector facilitates connections between Mule integration applications and Workday by allowing you to connect to a Workday database.
+The Workday Anypoint Connector facilitates connections between Mule integration applications and Workday by making API calls to the Workday Web Services.
+This example shows you how to use this connector in an integration application where a customer has to be added to the Workday Revenue Management Console.

 ### Assumptions ###